Fatiine/Website-availability-performance-monitoring/Readme.md

 ## Requirements:
+This program works properly on the environment Linux.
 To run this program, you need to have python3 and pip3.
-Then you need to install the libraries or modules :( curses, threading, sqlite3, requests, datetime, time, sys, os, re , logging, multiprocessing, flask) using the command :
+Then you need to install the modules :( requests, datetime, flask, multiprocessing, termcolor) using the command :
-     sudo pip install [module_name]
+      " sudo pip install [module_name] "  Or    " sudo pip install -r Requirements.txt "

 ## Test:
 For the test, I created a mock-server (local server ) that responds to GET requests.
-Before starting the server, I created a monitor and compute the first stats.
+Before starting the server, I created a monitor and computed the first stats.
 As the server is already down, an ALERT message appears.
-I started the server for a while, computed some statistiques.
+I started the server for a while, computed some statistics.
 As the availability became >= 0.8, the program sends a RECOVERY message.
-I shutted the server down, computed some statistiques.
+I shutted the server down, computed some statistics.
 And again, when the availability became less than 0.8, the program sent an ALERT message.
 The program keeps printing the previous ALERT and RECOVERY messages.
 I re-started the server again and launched the stats computation and alerts checking before shutting it down for the last time.
+The logs.txt file is the expected logs we should see when we launch the test.

 ## How the application can be improved :